xen0l/aws-gate/docs/quickstart.md

 }
 ```

-I recommend creating a custom IAM policy and attaching to your IAM role.
+I recommend creating a custom IAM policy and attaching it to your IAM role.